 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
-We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our lead PharmacoSurgery product, OMS302, for use during ILR procedures and our second PharmacoSurgery product, OMS103HP, for use during arthroscopic partial meniscectomy surgery.
-We intend to focus a significant portion of our activities and resources on seeking regulatory approval for, and subsequently commercializing, OMS302, and we believe a substantial portion of the value of our company relates to our ability to obtain marketing approval for, and to successfully commercialize, this product.
+We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our lead PharmacoSurgery product, OMS302, for use during ILR procedures.
+We intend to focus a significant portion of our activities and resources on gaining regulatory approval for, and subsequently commercializing, OMS302, and we believe a substantial portion of the value of our company relates to our ability to obtain marketing approval for, and to successfully commercialize, this product.

-We have submitted an NDA, and are now preparing to submit an MAA, for OMS302.
-Before either the FDA or EMA will begin its substantive review of the applicable marketing application, it will conduct a preliminary review to determine whether our submission includes all of the information that such agency believes necessary to evaluate OMS302 for possible marketing approval.
+We have submitted an NDA with the FDA and an MAA with EMA, and both are currently under substantive review.
 The regulatory process is subject to substantial agency discretion and risks, including those described later in these risk factors.
-If one or both of these agencies refuses to accept our application(s), we may be required to revise our application(s) to include additional information about OMS302, which may require us to conduct additional clinical trials or conduct other work (including additional preclinical studies) that may significantly delay our ability to market and generate revenue from the sale of OMS302.
-Even if our NDA and MAA are accepted for review, either agency may decide not to approve our application, requiring us to obtain additional data regarding OMS302 and to resubmit our marketing application(s), further delaying our ability to market and generate revenue from the sale of OMS302.
+Either agency may decide not to approve our application, requiring us to obtain additional data regarding OMS302 and to resubmit our marketing application(s), further delaying our ability to market and generate revenue from the sale of OMS302.